Pixee-Bot-Python/CityOfPhiladelphia_databridge-etl-tools/README.md

 ```

 ## Deployment
 When a commit is made to master, Travis CI bundles the code and its dependencies into a zip file, loads it to S3, and then publishes a new version of a lambda function using that updated zip file in S3.
+Additionally, Travis CI builds a docker image with an installed version of this repo and pushes it to ECR.